kjmickey/Web-Design-Challenge/README.md

 https://kjmickey.github.io/webdesignchallenge.github.io/index.html

-UPDATE:  I used fixed the URL and forgot to change it in the Readme or upload links  The correct URL is  https://kjmickey.github.io/webdesignchallenge/index.html
+UPDATE:  I fixed the URL and forgot to change it in the Readme or upload links  The correct URL is  https://kjmickey.github.io/webdesignchallenge/index.html